 During the early morning hours, the streets of Trogir belong to the city’s canine residents.
 The dogs (known as pas in Croatian) roam the network of narrow streets in the Old Town, going about their business in a carefree manner.
 Many are leash-less and solo, out for an adventure in the ancient town.
 While out photographing lastContinue reading “Photo du Jour: The Impish Canines of Trogir, Croatia”

 During a recent jaunt to San Francisco, we were attempting to cross the street when a hurried driver came rushing into the crosswalk.
 In a scene out of a comic book, our hero stopped traffic — much to the chagrin of the motorist. :)

-A mustard-colored chair, with a sun-drenched model of the earth sitting on it, signified our arrival in Toronto’s Kensington neighborhood.
-For several hours, we strolled around the quirky district, admiring its multicultural qualities, fun characters and distinctive businesses.
-Our stroll was illuminated by a sapphire blue sky.
+A mustard-colored chair, with a model of the earth sitting on it, signified our arrival in in the Kensington Market neighborhood of Toronto.
+For several hours, we strolled around this quirky district, appreciating its multicultural qualities, friendly characters, and unique businesses.

 Even on the most overcast of days, Hoi An’s streets are replete with color.
 Salespeople stand before crumbling, mustard-colored buildings, enticing the young — and the young at heart — with bunches of fluorescent balloons.
 Nearby, market stalls overflow with vibrant-colored produce.
 There are miniature bananas, silk scarves of every hue, and blue-and-white dishes withContinue reading “Scenes from Hoi An, Vietnam”